 - Left-side abdominal pain

-It is recommended to get a colonoscopy if you are noticing poop that is stringy, so that your doctor can diagnose whether you have colorectal cancer.
+It is recommended to get a colonoscopy if you are noticing stringy poop, so that your doctor can diagnose whether you have colorectal cancer.

 Loose, thin, and stringy poop can also be caused due to several other conditions, which can narrow the colon.
 These other causes are: